Find a document

 To specify which fields to include or exclude in the returned document, use a projection.

-Certain fields, like $vector and $vectorize, are excluded by default and will only be returned if you specify that they should be included.
+Certain fields, like $vector and $vectorize, are excluded by default and will only be returned if you specify them in the projection.
 Certain fields, like _id, are included by default.

 • Python